craftercms/docs/source/by-role/system-admin/installation-and-configuration/index.rst

 First we'll take a look at the requirements and supported platform for installing/setting up CrafterCMS.

-.. _newia-requirements_supported_platforms:
+.. _requirements_supported_platforms:

-.. include:: /new-ia/includes/requirements.rst
+.. include:: /includes/requirements.rst

 .. raw:: html